Learning Communities as a High-Impact Practice

 This year’s update to Blackboard is smaller than some years, but it still has a big impact on teaching and learning.
 The update (planned to occur over Memorial Day weekend, May 23-25, 2015) will move NIU to the April 2014 Release of Blackboard.
 Read on to learn about what changes you can expect, including a completely redesigned portfolio system, SafeAssign integration with the Assignment tool, a new student preview mode, and anonymous and delegated grading.

 In Spring 2015, Turning Technologies began selling a new student response system device, their “QT” model.
 This QT device replaces the previous NXT model that was sold the last few years.
 The full keyboard on the QT makes providing text-based answers easier, useful for those times when short answer or essay questions are preferred over multiple choice or true/false questions.
 This makes it easier to use short answer and essay questions for higher-stakes in-class quizzes and exams using clickers.

-Spectrum is a newsletter for faculty published every fall and spring semester by Faculty Development and Instructional Design Center, Adams Hall 319, Northern Illinois University, DeKalb, Illinois 60115.
-Phone: (815) 753-0595, Email: email@example.com, Web site: www.niu.edu/facdev.
+TA Connections is a newsletter for teaching assistants published every fall and spring semester by Faculty Development and Instructional Design Center, Adams Hall 319, Northern Illinois University, DeKalb, Illinois 60115.
+Phone: (815) 753-0595, Email: email@example.com, Fax: (815) 753-2595, Web site: www.niu.edu/facdev.
 For more information about featured articles or upcoming faculty development programs, please contact the Center at (815) 753-0595 or firstname.lastname@example.org